May progress benefit us all Newsletter Sign in EN ▾

 Fred Foldvary, writing in the American Journal of Economics and Sociology in 1997, synthesised the Georgist land cycle with Austrian capital theory and predicted — eleven years in advance — that "the next major bust, 18 years after the 1990 downturn, will be around 2008."
 It was confirmed.

 Phil Anderson's The Secret Life of Real Estate and Banking (2008) traced the cycle through 200 years of US history, identified consistent leading and lagging indicators in each cycle, and developed the investment framework that is now applied by Property Share Market Economics (PSE).
+Anderson's approach goes beyond documenting the cycle — he provides a practical investment clock for navigating it.
+I am a subscriber and client of PSE, and many of the investment insights and analytical frameworks in this article draw from what I have learned through their research.

 Mason Gaffney, the dean of Georgist economics, documented the cycle's persistence across 800 years of Western economic history and identified land taxation as the structural remedy that would dampen or eliminate it.
+His work connects the cycle directly to the broader Georgist critique: that land is not produced by human effort, its value is created by the community, and allowing private capture of that value is the root source of recurring economic crises.

 Josh Ryan-Collins and colleagues (Rethinking Land and Housing, 2017) added the credit channel: demonstrating that bank mortgage lending — not just speculative appetite — is the primary modern amplifier, and mapping three UK boom-bust cycles directly to deregulation events.